Robust Hyperbolic Learning with Curvature-Aware Optimization: Methodology

 Under Float32 precision, and to account for values of $K<1$ we use a limit value of $x_{t_{max}} = 2\cdot10^3$.
-When projected onto the tangent space of the origin, and with $K = 1$, this translates to $||\logmapone{\origin}{\vect{x}}|| = D(x, \origin)_{max}^1 = 9.1$.
-This value changes considerably as the value of $K$ changes.
+When projected onto the tangent space of the origin, this translates to $||\text{log}_{\origin}{\vect{x}}||_\mathbb{E} = D_{\origin_{max}} = 9.1$.
 Vectors outside this radius lead to instability and performance degradation due to inaccurate approximation.
 This problem is only exacerbated as the dimensionality of the hyperbolic vector increases.
 Higher dimensional vectors tend to have larger norms which limits hyperbolic models' abilities to scale up.

-As such, we propose a maximum distance rescaling function on the tangent of the origin to conform with the representational capacity of hyperbolic manifolds.